apache/directory-fortress-enmasse/README.md

  #ldap.server.type=other
  ```

+ * note: has different behavior on operations like password policies and audit.
+If using a 3rd type of server that isn't formally supported, leave blank or type is other.

-3. Set the credentials of service account.
-Must have read/write privileges over the Fortress LDAP DIT:
+#### 3. Set the credentials of service account.

+ This service account must have read/write privileges over the entire Fortress LDAP Directory Information Tree (DIT):

  ```
  # If ApacheDS it will look something like this: